 To find out more and see other support visit the AHSN Network website

 Regional AHSN support

-During this current period of extreme operational pressure, the AHSNs will be supporting our colleagues on the frontline and in planning and operations by offering the most appropriate assistance as and when required.
-This will include supporting the implementation of technology to maximise the use of remote consultations and online guidance, freeing up valuable clinician time and reducing the risk of transmission.
+During the period of extreme operational pressure, the AHSNs supported colleagues on the frontline and in planning and operations by offering the most appropriate assistance as and when required.
+This included supporting the implementation of technology to maximise the use of remote consultations and online guidance, freeing up valuable clinician time and reducing the risk of transmission.

-We are working closely with our regional NHS teams to coordinate this support, but if you would like to contact the Wessex team, please do get in touch: firstname.lastname@example.org
+We work closely with our regional NHS teams to coordinate this support, but if you would like to contact the Wessex team, please do get in touch: email@example.com